sahib/misc/performance/1_intro.rst

     -> Most have tradeoffs, only few are universally useful like arrays / hash tables -> Some are probalibisitic: i.e. they save you work or space at the expense of accuracy (bloom filters) -> Difference between O(log n) and O(1) is not important most of the time. (database developers might disagree here though)

+    For small n the difference doe snot mattern.
+It can be difficult to figure out what "n" is small.

 ----